guardianproject/cacheword/README.md

     In this event you should prompt the user to create a password and the pass the new password to CacheWord with `setCachedSecrets()`.

-    This state could also be entered after the Application's data is cleared/reset.
+    This event could also be triggered after the Application's data is cleared or reset.

 2. **onCacheWordLockedEvent**

-    This state signifies the secrets are unavailable or have become unavailable.
+    This event signifies the secrets are unavailable or have become unavailable.
-    It occurs when the secrets expiration timeout is reached, or the user manually locks CacheWord.
+    It is triggered when the secrets expiration timeout is reached, or the user manually locks CacheWord.

-    You should clear all UI components and data structures containing sensitive information, perhaps show a dedicated lock screen.
+    You should clear all UI components and data structures containing sensitive information and perhaps show a dedicated lock screen.

-    Prompt the user for the passphrase and pass it to CacheWord with `setCachedSecrets()`
+    At this stage your app should prompt the user for the passphrase and give it to CacheWord with `setCachedSecrets()`

 3. **onCacheWordUnLockedEvent**

-    This state is entered when CacheWord has received *valid* credentials via the `setCachedSecrets()` method.
+    This event is triggered when CacheWord has received *valid* credentials via the `setCachedSecrets()` method.

-    In this state you can call `getCachedSecrets()` to retrieve the unencrypted secrets from CacheWord.
+    At this stage in your app you may call `getCachedSecrets()` to retrieve the unencrypted secrets from CacheWord.

 **Example:**